 You will find transparency not only through the listing process but through the transactional process as well, as there are no hidden fees.
 On the website, investment returns are always shown net of fees, so you do not have to guess the amount you will receive in returns.
 You can also choose from a variety of deals and your position in them, whether it be by funding loans or participating in private equity investments.

-Where RealtyShares really shines is that, as your source for crowdfunding real estate investment, it allows you to create a diverse portfolio with multiple, varied assets rather than having all of your capital tied up in one larger investment.
-As well, the platform offers you the ability to diversify geographically because it has investments available in over 35 states.
+A popular RealtyShares review says the service really shines as your source for crowdfunding real estate investment, because it allows you to create a diverse portfolio with multiple, varied assets rather than having all of your capital tied up in one larger investment.
+The platform also offers you the ability to diversify geographically because it has investments available in more than 35 states.

 RealtyShares requires users to be accredited investors or be part of an institution, and membership is currently only available to residents of the United States due to tax and legal reasons.
 In reviewing, it was found that it does not offer direct IRA provision, but this is not seen as a con due to the fact that RealtyShares encourages investors to contact it directly if they are interested in investing in the platform through another account.

 Like other crowdfunding realty investment platforms, it is important to keep in mind that investments made across multiple states will result in multistate tax liabilities and that investments are illiquid.
 These seem to be minor fallbacks to an overall well-organized and functional platform.

 However, unlike other crowdfunding real estate programs, you are not forced to focus solely on large commercial properties or big investments, which allows you to diversify your portfolio while managing risk and keeping it at a minimum.

 Crowdfunding real estate platforms have opened the door to the real estate industry for potential increases in investment capital for independent investors.
 Compared to real estate investment trusts (REITs), CFPs are providing investors with a level of autonomy never before seen in this industry, and RealtyShares even more so, with the transparency and diversity of assets available.